The Website is Not the Brand. It Drives the Business

 At scale, the website stands in for the founder.

-A website built at this level becomes an act of leadership.
-Not because it impresses, but because it clarifies.
+Not because it impresses, but because it aligns.

 Not every business is meant to operate this way yet.

-Some are still building traction.
-Some still benefit from experimentation.
-Some still need persuasion more than precision.
+Some are still learning.
+Some still benefit from flexibility and experimentation.
+Some still need openness more than precision.

-But for founders who feel the drag of misalignment, who sense that the business has outgrown its digital structure, the signal is already there.
+But for founders who feel the drag of misalignment, who sense the business has matured faster than the website supporting it, the signal is already there.

 If you’re wondering whether this applies yet